kiwi0fruit/ultimate-question/articles/db.md

 Hence, it's a relatively simple model that generates complex structures.
 This assumption may even facilitate the discovery of the first OEE model (or may not).
 But I digress.
 Within the framework of the cosmogonic myth, we will simply believe that the universe is described by such simplest OEE model.

+## My contribution to the Open ended evolution research program

+My contribution to OEE research programcomes from philosophy direction.
+The minimal model with *Open-ended natural selection of interacting code-data-dual algorithms* (or an equivalence class of minimal models) is a quite good canditate for a model of the Universe on the deepest level - as models with OEE are models of novelty emegrence.
+If so then we can investigate very simple models for being suitable to contain OEE - as it's philosophically intuitive for a deepest level of the Universe to be relatively simple with even space and most of the laws of nature being emergent (formed as a result of [natural selection for a very long time](https://en.wikipedia.org/wiki/Cosmological_natural_selection)).
+We can even assume beginning of the Universe from a very simple (may be even singular) state that with time became more complex via dynamic with Natural Selection postulates: reproduction, heredity, variation aka random, selection aka death, individuals and (are?) environment.
+Novelty and complication of structure comes from random-variation influensing heredity laws (code-data-dual algorithms reproducing and partially randomly modifying each other).
+Hence simple and ontologically basic models seem to be promising investigation direction for OEE research program (and may make it easier to solve).

 # Section X

 > “All right,” said Ford, “forget that.
 I mean… I mean, look, do you know—do you know how the Universe actually began for a kick off?”